mtlynch/mtlynch.io/_posts/2017-11-29-outsourcing-mvp.md

 # Work begins

-I wrote a mockup and a [design document](/files/outsourcing-mvp/ketohub-v1-design-doc.pdf).
+I wrote a [design document](/files/outsourcing-mvp/ketohub-v1-design-doc.pdf) so that Ferngully and I would have the project specified in a central location.
+I also used pen and paper to sketch out the user interface:

 {% include image.html file="wireframe-v1.jpg" alt="Mockup of KetoHub v1" max_width="600px" img_link=true %}